irdest/irdest/README.md

 issues into account by caching undelivered messages, and carrying them towards their destination until the receipient comes back online.

-Routing in a qaul.net network is done via a user's public keys, creating a 32 byte large address space.
-Connecting devices together happens via channel-specific drivers.
-When creating a circuit, roaming between different connection modes is common.
+Routing in a qaul.net network is done via a user's ed255120 public keys, creating a 32 byte large address space.
+Connecting devices together happens via channel-specific drivers (for example the tcp overlay internet overlay).
+Therefore when creating a circuit, roaming between different connection types is normal, and no single technology has to work on all possible devices.

 To learn more about the technical side of qaul.net, check out the [contributor manual].